Wishing you a Joyful Easter!

 So, what do eggs have to do with Jesus and Easter?

-The egg has long been seen as a symbol of Spring, rebirth and reinvigoration after the harshness of winter.
-Cracked eggs, or empty shells have been explained as a symbol of the empty tomb Jesus left behind.
+The egg is as a symbol of Spring, rebirth and reinvigoration after the harshness of winter.
+Cracked eggs, or empty shells are as a symbol of the empty tomb Jesus left behind.
 In some Easter celebrations, you may see people rolling eggs down a steep hill.
 This tradition was born through the symbolism of rolling away the rock that enclosed Jesus’ tomb.

 As we celebrate the joy of Easter, we invite you to share your good news with loved ones.
 If you could share your good news, what would it be?
 What are some ways that you choose to renew your relationship with God?